Massimilianonigro/HARMONI/doc/quickstart/Docker-Quickstart.md

 su - ${USER}
 ```

 You will also need to install docker-compose.
-Instructions can be found here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)
+Instructions can be found here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/).

+Note that if you have already installed the version V1 of docker compose, we recommend to update it to V2.
+Update scripts to use Compose V2 by replacing the hyphen (-) with a space, using docker compose instead of docker-compose.

 ## HARMONI Install